 For example, you can either publish the landing page as an individual page or choose to display it as a form on your current website.
 Landing page settings also allow you to embed Twitter cards on your landing page, edit inline success messages, or redirect subscribers to thank you page.
 Make sure you save the settings that you make.
 All the options that you can explore in the Landing Page Setting options have been explained here in this link.

 This feature wouldn’t have been of much use, or you could say that it would be incomplete without reporting capabilities.
-ConvertKit allows you to track the number of visitors who made it to your landing page, how many of those visitors became subscribers, and the conversion rate.
+After you have a convertkit account signup you will be able to track the number of visitors who made it to your landing page, how many of those visitors became subscribers, and the conversion rate.
 The section that allows you to view your subscriber report also allows you to see traffic sources from where users landed up on the landing page.

 ConvertKit for Professional Bloggers

 Now here is something that every blogger must understand – there is a difference between those who just blog and those who consider blogging as a profession.
 The latter is the set of people who don’t just write but earn real money from it.
 They are successfully able to understand who their audience is, what their potential reader base prefers reading, and how to get them interested enough in subscribing.
 The convertkit vs mailchimp comparison is incomplete if we do not emphasize how they are helpful for professional bloggers.

 For ConvertKit, the ultimate goal for professional bloggers, which is increasing subscriptions, matters.
 It is one tool that knows how to make things easy for professional bloggers who want to attract a large audience of readers and keep it growing.
 Now, the thing that makes ConvertKit the best tool for bloggers is that it has been created by bloggers for bloggers.
 That’s how ConvertKit understands all the pain points and all the plus points of those in the blogging business and addresses them so well.
 Some ConvertKit features that make life much simpler for professional bloggers are: